 Briefed by the Bar Council in a number of cases before the Visitor to the Inns of Court.

-A founder member of the Bar Pro Bono Unit, as the Commercial Bar’s representative.
+A Founder Member of the Bar Pro Bono Unit, as COMBAR’s representative.

-Contributor to the private international law treaties on comparative principles of US-UK private international law.
+Contributor to the private international law treatise on comparative principles of US-UK private international law.